yos1up/scratch2cpp/README.md

 * python3

-## How to participate in programming contests
+## How to participate in programming contests in Scratch

 1. Create a Scratch project which solves the problem.